steventrux/castize/README.md

 [FFmpeg compilation guide](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu)

-If ffmpeg is not installed on your system, castize can compile it for you.
+If ffmpeg is not installed on your system, castize can compile it for you (only ubuntu is supported right now).

 # Usage:
 > wget https://raw.githubusercontent.com/steventrux/castize/master/castize.sh